Geography at Lyndon

 Curriculum of Intent

-In Geography, our intention is for the curriculum to promote a intellectual awareness and curiosity about the world around them.
-The curriculum will enable our learners to be critical and allow them to be confident enough to understand concepts and ask questions about the extent to which these concepts work in the world.
-This would then result in pupils becoming more aware of the issues facing the wider world and the holistic understanding of a range of strategies which could be used to mitigate against this in order to adapt to the changing circumstances within the world around us.
+In Geography and Travel and Tourism, our intention is for the curriculum to provide pupils with the knowledge to become intellectually aware and promote curiosity about the world around them.
+The curriculum will enable our learners to be critical through the application and evaluation of geographical concepts by the time they leave in KS3 or 4 if they do not opt for the subject.
+It is expected that this will result in pupils becoming increasingly aware of the issues facing the wider world and gain a holistic understanding of a range of strategies which could be used in order to adapt to the changing circumstances around us through a Geographical (human, physical) and Tourism perspective(s).

-If our students do not pick Geography at GCSE, we believe that by becoming aware and curious, they will start to develop a critical and holistic attitude towards the world thereby allowing them to adopt a mind set for life-long learning.
-We will support our learners to develop transferable skills that are transferable across all subjects and employment in later life.
-Learning from outside the discipline will also be used to develop learners’ skills, knowledge and understanding.
-Learners will be inspired to continue the study of Geography Post 16 with the aim that all learners ‘thinking like a geographer’ and the majority of learners critically ‘applying understanding as a geographer’.
+If pupils do not pick Geography at GCSE (KS4) and/or Travel and Tourism (BTEC Tech), we believe that by the time they leave us at KS3, that they will have the fundamentals of our curriculum in place to tackle issues (moral, spiritual and cultural) they may experience.
+This includes an awareness of events which have geographical importance, understanding of core geographical concepts and a curiosity as to why events happen in the way they do.
+It is expected that this will allow pupils to adopt a mind set for life-long learning.
+We will support our learners to develop transferable skills that can be used across all subjects and employment in later life.
+Learners will also be inspired to continue the study of Geography Post 16 with the aim that all learners ‘thinking like a geographer’ and the majority of learners critically ‘applying understanding as a geographer’.
+This will be seen through visits by HE institutions and outsider organisers and employers.